 In this work, we propose a new strategy for utilizing historical embeddings, with targeted control of the resulting estimation error to economize GNN mini-batch training on large graphs without compromising accuracy.
-Intuitively, this strategy is designed to favor historical embeddings with small $\|\bar h_u^{(l)}-h_u^{(l)}\|$ when processing each mini-batch, while avoiding the use of those that have drifted away.
-However, directly computing this error requires knowledge of the authentic embeddings $h_u^{(l)}$, which is only obtainable via exact message passing, the very process we are trying to avoid.
-We thus adopt an alternative strategy based on a critical observation about the dynamics of the node embeddings during GNN mini-batch training: \textit{most of the node embeddings experience only modest change across the majority of iterations}.
+Intuitively, this strategy is designed to favor historical embeddings with small $\|\bar h_u^{(l)}-h_u^{(l)}\|$ when processing each mini-batch, while avoiding the use of those that have drifted away. {However, directly computing this error requires the authentic embeddings $h_u^{(l)}$, which are only obtainable via the exact/expensive message passing we are trying to avoid as mentioned previously.} We therefore adopt an alternative strategy based on a key observation about the \textbf{stability} of the node embeddings during GNN mini-batch training: \textit{most of the node embeddings experience only modest change across the majority of iterations}.

-\paragraph{Embedding Stability Illustration.} \Cref{fig:cos-simlarity-emb} showcases this phenomenon using a GCN~\cite{GCN} model on the \texttt{ogbn-products} dataset.
-We measure the cosine similarity of the node embeddings at mini-batch iteration $t$ with the corresponding set at $t-s$ for lag $s=20$ and plot the resulting distribution across varying $t$.
-We find that >78\% of the nodes embeddings have >0.95 cosine similarity after iteration 140 (the model converged at around iteration 500).
-This observation suggests that there exists temporal stability of many node embeddings during GNN mini-batch training, and naturally motivates the use of a \textit{historical embedding cache} capable of selectively storing and reusing such durable node representations.
+\para{Embedding Stability Illustration.} \Cref{fig:cos-simlarity-emb} showcases this phenomenon using a GCN~\cite{GCN} model trained on the \texttt{ogbn-arxiv} dataset.
+We measure the cosine similarity of the node embeddings at mini-batch iteration $t$ with the corresponding embeddings at $t-s$ for lag $s=20$ and plot the resulting distribution across varying $t$.
+After iteration 100 (the model converges with more than 500 iterations), most of the node embeddings exhibit a cosine similarity greater than 0.8.
+This provides evidence of temporal stability in many node embeddings during GNN mini-batch training, which motivates a refined historical embedding cache to selectively detect, store, and reuse such stable node embeddings.